IntersectMBO/cardano-ledger/crypto/README.md

 * Cryptographic hashing, using the [cryptonite] library.

-* A wrapper around the [scrypt] library used for password-based key derivation functions.

 * Secure generation of cryptographically random numbers and `ByteString`s.

 * Hierarchical derivation functionality for Hierarchical Deterministic key